Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/reference.md

 ### Synchronization method – lockstep

 This synchronization method is known as frame locking, or “lockstep” synchronization.
-This means the master node will propagate an “update” signal with its internal state to all client nodes, signaling them to render a frame.
+This means the emitter node will propagate an “update” signal with its internal state to all client nodes, signaling them to render a frame.
 The next “update” is not sent unless all clients reported the completion of their previous workload.

 ### Data payload synchronization

-The data payload that gets synchronized between the master and client nodes each frame is constant, regardless of the number or complexity of objects in the scene.
+The data payload that gets synchronized between the emitter and client nodes each frame is constant, regardless of the number or complexity of objects in the scene.
 This means the complexity of the scene does not have an impact on network performance, only the individual rendering performance of each node.

 ### Communication phases and timeouts

-The communication between the master and the clients happens in 2 phases:
+The communication between the emitter and the clients happens in 2 phases:

 1. Initial handshake